 Naya Rivera is known for her role as Santana on “Glee.”
-But it was her new role as mother to three-year-old son Josey that inspired her next career movie–founder of the kids clothing line JOJO&IZZY.
+But it was her new role as mother to three-year-old son Josey that inspired her next career move — founding the kids clothing line JOJO&IZZY.

 “I wanted to take on a project that I could really dive into and learn from,” says Rivera.
 “I started JOJO&IZZY from the ground up by myself and along the way learned so much about small business.”